 GOLD AND SILVER FUTURES

-The double top in June gold futures at 1799.5 on the daily chart will likely be taken out on the upside.
-Most major central banks will probably keep their accommodation for longer, which is a longer-term bullish influence for the precious metals.
+Most major central banks will probably keep their accommodation for longer, which remains a bullish longer term influence on the precious metals.

 STOCK INDEX FUTURES